motka-abhishek/spring-auditor/README.md

 ## Log Appenders

 Often we need to customize our logs and required to add extra details like TraceId or application specific details.
 Spring-Auditor provides LogAppender interface for the same purpose.
-If you want to add extra details to logs then you need to create a spring bean which implements LogAppender interface and return those extra details from `appendLog()` method of the interface.
+If you want to add extra details to logs then you need to create a spring bean which implements LogAppender interface and return those extra details from `appendToLog()` method of the interface.

 Here is a sample LogAppender which adds trace id to the logs: